 by Liam Brown

-A lethargic opening should not deter the reader, as there is much to relish in Liam Brown’s cyberpunk novel, Broadcast, a title that hints at the hyperreal and is evocative of the movie Inception.
+A lethargic opening should not deter the reader, as there is much to relish in Liam Brown’s cyberpunk novel, Broadcast.
+It is a title that hints at the hyperreal and is evocative of the movie Inception.
 What is real?
 Unreal?

 Opening in third person present tense—glass everywhere in a technowise conglomerate—the book offers a strong sense of place in futuristic London: